canonical/charmed-etcd-operator/docs/tls/managing-private-keys.md

-# Managing Private Keys in TLS
+# Manage private keys in TLS

 You can manage private keys used by the charm to generate the certificate signing requests (CSR) by storing the private key in a [juju secret](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/secret/) and then referencing the secret in the [charm configuration](https://canonical-juju.readthedocs-hosted.com/en/latest/user/howto/manage-applications/#configure-an-application).

-## Store the Private Key in a Juju Secret
+## Store the private key in a Juju secret
 To store the private key in a juju secret, run the following command:

 ```shell